 A new generation of shopping centres is emerging, one that is not only in tune with changing consumer leisure and shopping habits, but also driven by tenant collaboration and hard data.
 “If shopping centres want to understand customer behaviour and act on it, they need to look deeper into existing data and draw on new sources like lifestyle expectations and other demographical inputs,” he says.

 Bartmann says one of the biggest trends impacting retailers right now who have geared their businesses with online shopping portals is BOPIS (Buy online purchase in-store).
 RFID technology has never been more critical to assist with inventory management and in the management of customers inside the stores due to the new restrictions.
 “All you need is one online sale not to be available in-store at the time of collection and that could be a lost customer forever,” says Bartmann.
 He says it does pose a challenge as many retailers don’t have inventory management tools that necessarily update instantaneously and this is where the gaps start happening.

 Acting effectively requires new and relevant data, lots of it and from many different sources,” says Bartmann.
 He says unless the insights are applied at speed and scale to catch immediate opportunities and plan for future ones, retail recovery may take longer than expected.

-The correct inventory management hardware and software right now is essential for bringing visibility into the store, as is tracking footfall for better shopper engagement.
+The correct inventory management hardware and software right now are essential for bringing visibility into the store, as is tracking footfall for better shopper engagement.

 This integrated approach allows retailers to make much smarter stock decisions, manage their inventory risk better and with the mobility data, manage staffing, cleaning and maintenance more effectively to support shifting shopping patterns.